 Funding for Basic Scientists

 Our flagship funding programme provides a number of fully-funded four-year scholarships for basic science students.
 The programme is open to any outstanding candidates.
 The RDM Scholars Programme is advertised each October for students who want to start the following October.
 All applications will automatically be considered for this programme.
-The application deadline is Friday 10 January.
+The application for entry in October 2020 deadline is Friday 10 January.

 The MRC Weatherall Institute of Molecular Medicine, which is one of the constituent institutes of RDM, has a number of scholarships available for both home/EU and international students.

 There are a range of other funding sources, some of which are attached to particular programmes elsewhere in the University.
 On many of these programmes candidates are placed within RDM to work with a supervisor here.